top of page

 Tile Drenching

-Think more in the direction of color drenching and carrying a certain color through the whole design with different tiles.
+Think about carrying a certain color through the whole design with different tiles.

 Soft Curves & Sculptural Shapes